n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 The numeric values of these combining classes are used during Unicode normalization.
-Sequences of marks are sorted by combining class, reordering the sequence into increasing numercial order.
+Sequences of marks are sorted by combining class, reordering the sequence into increasing numerical order.

 In addition, some Arabic and Syriac marks require special handling when shaping Arabic text, during the mark-reordering stage.
 These